 TGm editor: Please update the contents of the following paragraph this subclause as shown below:

-The Block Ack Parameter Set field is used in ADDBA Request and ADDBA Response frames to signal the parameters for setting up a block ack agreement.
+The Block Ack Parameter Set field is used in an ADDBA Request frame or an ADDBA Response frame to signal the parameters for setting up a block ack agreement and is used in a PBAC WinStart Update frame to identify the protected block ack agreement for which WinStartB and WinStartR at the recipient are being updated.
 The length of the Block Ack Parameter Set field is 2 octets.
 The Block Ack Parameter Set field is shown in Figure 9-143 (Block Ack Parameter Set field format).
+When carried in a PBAC WinStart Update frame all subfields except the TID subfield are reserved.

 TGm editor: Please update the contents of the following paragraph this subclause as shown below:

-The TID subfield contains the TC or TS for which the BlockAck frame is being requested.
+When carried in an ADDBA Request frame or an ADDBA Response frame, the TID subfield contains the TC or TS for which the BlockAck frame is being requested.
+When carried in a PBAC WinStart Update frame, the TID subfield is used to identify the protected block ack agreement for which WinStartB and WinStartR are being updated.